Year of Call:

 Court of Protection

-Jennifer’s practice includes all areas of commercial and commercial chancery litigation, and she advises on and represents parties in cases relating to: contractual disputes; commercial fraud; professional negligence; shareholders’ rights; company insolvency and insurance.
+Jennifer’s practice includes areas of general commercial and commercial chancery litigation, such as contractual disputes; commercial fraud; professional negligence; company insolvency and insurance.

 Nortel Networks UK (in administration) & Other European Nortel Companies (2014)